 We’re excited to bring you news of the completed extension to Archie’s home to create a new bedroom and enlarge the existing bathroom to create an accessible wetroom for the 9-year old.

-“It’s taken the strain off part of our lives that was creating unnecessary difficulties.
+“It’s made life so much easier now we have wider doors, no thresholds and Archie’s bedroom is big enough for his bed and space to play and move about in.
+It’s taken the strain off part of our lives that was creating unnecessary difficulties.
 When he gets older and larger we now have the facilities to deal with this.”

 To ensure the project’s materialisation Archie’s family successfully raised the £9,000 needed above the Disabled Facilities Grant they received towards the project to extend the family bungalow to meet Archie’s needs.